Feb 12 2018

 “It’s amazing how much the Trionic Veloped has impacted my life in such a short time”

 The friction of the rollator also caused irritation and blisters on Jill’s palms if she didn’t wear gloves.
 Because of these inconveniences, Groves began searching the internet for a more user-friendly walker that might work better in off-road conditions.
-She knew that increased tire size would be important, and her goal was to find a walking aide that would assist in future 5K walks and her upcoming cross-country vacation.
+She knew that increased tyre size would be important, and her goal was to find a walking aide that would assist in future 5K walks and her upcoming cross-country vacation.
 Finding www.trionic.us during that web search changed Jill’s life.
 The Trionic Veloped was perfect for her needs.

 “I couldn’t wait for the day it would be delivered and I could test it out,” Jill said.
 The day that the industrial-size box arrived, with two handles reinforced with plastic (making even the delivery employee’s life easier!), was an exciting one.
 The assembly instructions were very easy to follow,” said Jill.
-“Basically I just needed to attach the tires and adjust the handle height.”
+“Basically I just needed to attach the tyres and adjust the handle height.”

-The Veloped’s tires easily detach with the push of a button, making the walker simple to transport, and the handles have numbered notches for reminders of favorite settings.
+The Veloped’s tyres easily detach with the push of a button, making the walker simple to transport, and the handles have numbered notches for reminders of favorite settings.
 It was love at first step for Jill Groves that summer day.

 “I tried the Veloped in the yard.
 I could easily walk on grass, and over tree roots and paver stones.
 I even tested it by rolling it over the stone fire pit that was piled with small logs and sticks.
 None of this stopped the Veloped, and I was in love with it.”
 A week after the Veloped’s arrival, Jill used it for the next 5K.